 We warmly welcome visitors at ISR.
-Visiting students who are not enrolled at ISR must obtain special permission from the Primary Principal for a one (1) day visit one (1) week before such a visit.
+Visiting students who are not enrolled at ISR must obtain special permission from the Deputy Director / Principal for a one (1) day visit one (1) week before such a visit.
 All school rules and regulations for students also apply to visitors.
-For security reasons, all visitors must first check in with the Primary Principal.